thenbthoughts/ai-notes-xyz-docs/docs/feature/life-events.md

 # Life Events

-Keep track of moments that matter—birthdays, purchases, milestones, and more.
+Keep track of moments that matter, birthdays, purchases, milestones, and more.

 ## Table of Contents